olragon/skypeweb/README.md

 # ABANDONED!
-You should use ![Skype for Linux] (https://www.skype.com/en/download-skype/skype-for-linux/)
+You should use [Skype for Linux](https://www.skype.com/en/download-skype/skype-for-linux/)

 skypeweb use Electron to wrap web.skype.com inside